top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-For full disclosure, I should mention that at the time of writing this post, I do not own shares in Nike.
-I do however own shares in Crocs, which is somewhat a competitor.
-Currently Crocs is 3,96 % of my portfolio.
-If you would like to see or copy my portfolio, you can see how to do so here.
-As I don't own shares in Nike or any of their direct competitors.
-If you want to buy shares in Nike or Crocs, you can do so at eToro. eToro is a highly user-friendly platform that allow you to get started on your investment journey with as little as $50.
+For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares in Nike.
+If you would like to see the stocks in my portfolio or copy my portfolio, you can do so on eToro, You can find instructions on how to do this here.
+I don't own any stocks in competitors of Nike's either.
+Thus, I have no personal stake in Nike.
+If you want to purchase shares (or fractional shares) of Nike, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started with investing with as little as $100.

-I believe that Nike has a strong brand moat.
-I also believe that the management is good, as the CEO's impressive credentials will be beneficial for Nike.
+I believe that Nike has a strong moat.
+However, I believe there are some uncertainty regarding the management, and I will monitor management moving forward.
 Now, let us investigate the numbers to determine if Nike does indeed meet our criteria for a strong moat.
 In case you want an explanation of what the numbers represent, you can refer to "MY STRATEGY" on the website.

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
-There have been some bumps along the road, and it is not surprising to see that equity dropped to record lows during the pandemic.
-While the numbers before the pandemic were slightly concerning, it is reassuring to see that Nike has achieved record numbers after the pandemic.
-The equity dropped slightly in 2023, which is natural due to the macroeconomic environment, and is not something that concerns me.
+Nike has experienced some challenges, particularly during the pandemic, when equity dropped to record lows.
+While the figures before the pandemic were somewhat concerning, it is reassuring to see that Nike achieved record equity levels following the pandemic.
+Although there was a slight decline in equity in fiscal year 2023, this was likely due to the broader macroeconomic environment.
+Nike successfully grew its equity again in fiscal year 2024.
+While the equity has not returned to its all-time high from fiscal year 2022, it is noteworthy that it reached its second-highest level ever in fiscal year 2024.

-Finally, we will investigate the free cash flow.
-In short, free cash flow refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use the margin to provide a clearer understanding.
-Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
-Not surprisingly, Nike has consistently generated positive free cash flow every year.
-The free cash flow has grown steadily from 2018 to 2021, with the exception of the lockdown year in 2020.
-The free cash flow hasn't reached the levels of 2021 again, but this is not too concerning as fiscal 2021 was impacted by Government stimulus in the U.S. It is encouraging to see that free cash flow increased in 2023, and is now at a higher level than it was pre-pandemic.
-Levered free cash flow margin has been acceptable in the last couple of years, while the free cash flow yield is the highest it has been since 2019 and the third highest in the last 10 years.
-It indicates that Nike may be trading at a lower valuation than usual, but we will discuss this further in the analysis.
+Finally, we will analyze the free cash flow.
+Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
+I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
+Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
+Nike has consistently generated positive free cash flow every year, which is not surprising given its market position.
+Free cash flow grew steadily from 2018 to 2021, with the exception of the lockdown year in 2020.
+While there was a decrease in free cash flow in fiscal year 2022, it increased again in fiscal year 2023 and once more in fiscal year 2024, when Nike achieved its highest free cash flow to date.
+The increase in fiscal year 2024 was driven by significant improvements in working capital, such as an 11% reduction in inventory compared to the prior year, among other factors.
+The levered free cash flow margin has been mixed over the past decade; however, it is encouraging that Nike recorded its second-highest levered free cash flow margin in the past ten years in fiscal year 2024.
+Additionally, the free cash flow yield is at its highest level in the past decade, suggesting that the shares may be trading at an attractive valuation, a factor that will be revisited later in the analysis.

 The second calculation is called the Ten Cap price.
 The rate of return that an owner of a company (or stock) receives on the purchase price of the company is essentially its return on investment.
-The return should be at least 10% annually, and I calculate it as follows: The operating cash flow last year was 5.841.
-Capital expenditures were 969.
-I attempted to review their annual report in order to ascertain the proportion of capital expenditures allocated for maintenance.
+The return should be at least 10% annually, and I calculate it as follows: The operating cash flow last year was 7.063.
+Capital expenditures were 868.
+I attempted to review their annual report to ascertain the proportion of capital expenditures allocated for maintenance.
 I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated for maintenance purposes.
-This means that we will use 678 in our calculations.
-The tax provision was 1.131.
-We have 1.532 outstanding shares.
-Hence, the calculation will be as follows: (5.841– 678 + 1.131) / 1.532 x 10 = $41,08 in Ten Cap price.
+This means that we will use 608 in our calculations.
+The tax provision was 1.000.
+We have 1.503 outstanding shares.
+Hence, the calculation will be as follows: (7.063– 608 + 1.000) / 1.503 x 10 = $49,60 in Ten Cap price.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.